hyehudai/wireduck/README.md

 ```

 ### the `glossary` tables
-glossary tables are the data dictionary of all protocols and fields supported by wireshark.
+Glossary tables are the data dictionary of all protocols and fields supported by wireshark.
 it allows wireduck to dynamically build the schema according to the fetached protocol.

-* glossary_protocols - contains the supported protocol.
+* glossary_protocols - contains the supported protocol (same as "tshark -G protocol").
-* glossary_fields - contains supported fields per protocol.
+* glossary_fields - contains supported fields per protocol (same as "tshark -G fields").

-glossary tables are loaded once during the extension load. and in takes a few minutes to load.
+glossary tables are loaded once during the extension load.
 ```
-load wireduck;
+D load wireduck;
 [WireDuck] TShark detected.
 Loading extension...
 [WireDuck] initializing glossary tables, may take a few minutes ..
 [WireDuck] glossary initialized.
+D .tables
+glossary_fields     glossary_protocols
 ```
-using the glossary tables wireduck can deduce the proper returned schema once specific protocol[s] are selected using the *protocols* parameter
+using the glossary tables wireduck can deduce the returned schema once specific protocol[s] are selected using the *protocols* parameter.

-for example
+for example:
 ```
 select * from read_pcap('~/wireduck/fix.pcap', protocols:=['udp'] ,climit:=4)   ;
 ┌─────────────────────┬──────────────┬───────────┬──────────────────────┬───┬──────────────────────┬───────────────────┬──────────────────────┬─────────────────────┬──────────────────────┐